Eddy-Koh/AppointmentSystemWithMySQL/README.md

 - Update them to match your MySQL server settings.

 ### 2. Enable MySQL connectivity
-- Go to Tools > NuGet Package Manager > Package Manager Console
+- Go to `Tools` > `NuGet Package Manager` > `Package Manager Console`
-- run: Install-Package MySql.Data
+- run: `Install-Package MySql.Data`

 ### 3. Use the Reset Password feature
-- Before running the project, update the SendEmail function in Controllers/AccountController.cs (line 322 to 333) with your own Gmail credentials.
+- Before running the project, update the `SendEmail` function in `Controllers/AccountController.cs`(line 322 to 333) with your own Gmail credentials.

 **Ensure MySQL server is running, connection strings are correct and email credentials are configured well before using the system.**

 ---

-## ⚙️ Feature
+## ⚙️ Features
 ### 1. Role-based registration (Requester auto-approved, Approver pending unless first)
+- For Requester, the user can direct login to the system after register account, the system will direct approve user registration.
+- For Approver, the user registration need to be accepted by exist approver before can login the system, unless the approver is the first user register as approver.

+### 2. User Registration Management
+- The feature is only available for Approver, Requester cannot access.
+- The Approver can view all the user details in this feature.
+- The Approver can accept or reject the Approver registration as well as view the details, but for Requester, Approver only can view the details.

-### 2. Appointment scheduling with date/time validation
+### 3. Appointment scheduling with date/time validation
+Requester
+- Can create, view, edit and delete appointment

+Approver
+- Can view, approve/reject the appointment

+Appointment
+- After one appointment is approved, other appointments which has crashed time with the approved appointment will auto-reject.
+- The timeslot for the approved appointment will also be locked to prevent future crash booking.
+- Can only be made on working hour - Monday to Friday from 8am to 5pm.
+(Cannot make appointment on weekend)
+- Can only be made on the day after current day.
+- The end time must be after the start time.

-### 3. Password reset via email OTP
+### 4. Password reset via email OTP
+- Step 1: User provide thier username or email.
+- Step 2: OTP will send to the email.
+- Step 3: Provide the OTP for reset password.
+- Step 4: Provide the new password.

-### 4. Automatic creation of database and tables if missing
+### 5. Automatic creation of database and tables if missing
+- Do not need to create database and tables manually.
+- The system will self-create database (appointment_db) and tables (users and appointments).